Time Doctor

 Time Doctor is a SaaS employee monitoring tool launched by the owners of Staff.com in 2012.
 It includes keystroke logging, screenshot and internet usage tracking features.

 A multi-functional employee monitoring application with CRM and white label capabilities.

 Features

 Time Doctor offers screenshot software, website and application tracking, chat monitoring, and time-based reporting.

 Company

 Liam Martin and Rob Rawson are the co-founders of Time Doctor.
 Time Doctor has over 60 employees in 25 different countries.
 In March 2015, 3 years after it was launched, Time Doctor exceeded 1 million hours tracked per month in 109 countries.

+GDPR concerns

+In december 2024, French CNIL, the ruling French authority on data protection, fined a real estate company 40000EUR for using Time Doctor.
+The CNIL has ruled that the use of Time Doctor constitutes excessive surveillance.
+The decision remained anonymous and the fine relatively limited due to the size of the company using Time Doctor.